 Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $50,000 In Fastly, Inc. To Contact The Firm

-Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in Fastly, Inc. (“Fastly” or the “Company”) (NYSE:FSLY) of the October 26, 2020 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+Faruqi & Faruqi, LLP, a leading minority and certified woman-owned national securities law firm, is investigating potential claims against Fastly, Inc. (“Fastly” or the “Company”) (NYSE:FSLY) and reminds investors of the October 26, 2020 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

-If you invested in Fastly stock or options between May 6, 2020 and August 5, 2020 and would like to discuss your legal rights, please fill out the form below.
+If you suffered losses exceeding $50,000 Fastly stock or options between May 6, 2020 and August 5, 2020 and would like to discuss your legal rights, please fill out the form below.
 There is no cost or obligation to you.
-You can also contact us by calling Richard Gonnello toll free at 877-247-4292 or at 212-983-9330 or by sending an e-mail to firstname.lastname@example.org.
+You can also contact Faruqi & Faruqi partner James Wilson toll free at 877-247-4292 or 212-983-9330 (Ext.
+1310) or by emailing him at firstname.lastname@example.org to discuss your rights and options.

 The lawsuit has been filed in the U.S. District Court for the Northern District of California on behalf of all those who purchased Fastly securities between May 6, 2020 and August 5, 2020 (the “Class Period”).
 The case, Betancourt v.
 Fastly, Inc. et al, No. 20-cv-06024 was filed on August 27, 2020.